Lord of the Rings special effects expert murders parents in row over dog

-A Kiwi visual effects technician who worked for Peter Jackson's Weta Digital on the Lord of the Rings films has admitted brutally murdering his own parents in a row over the family dog.
+A Kiwi visual effects technician who worked for Weta Digital on the Lord of the Rings films has admitted brutally murdering his own parents in a row over the family dog.

 Sergey Koudryavtsev, 48, is now facing the prospect of life in prison after flying into a rage and stabbing his mother Tatiana and father Vladimir to death at their London home — because he believed they were not caring for his beloved mastiff, Enzo.